Insights

 Every computer processor has a set of instructions that specify how the processor should be coded and executed, known as an instruction set architecture (ISA).
 Pronounced risk five, the RISC-V Core for microprocessors and microcontrollers is a modular open standard ISA.

 More specifically, RISC-V comprises a small general base ISA and various ISA extensions compared to Complex Instruction Set Computing (CISC), which uses a large set of multiple instructions.
-CISC processors that use proprietary ISAs like Intel x86 and ARM typically require more cycle times to execute instructions (many times due to complex instruction getting multiple micro-coded instructions), while RISC-V processors can execute instructions in a single cycle.
+CISC processors that use proprietary ISAs like Intel x86 and ARM typically require more cycle times to execute instructions (many times due to complex instructions getting multiple micro-coded instructions).
+In contrast, RISC-V processors can execute instructions in a single cycle.

-The smaller energy-efficient modular design of RISC-V with optional ISA extensions simplifies the instructions given to the processor to execute tasks.
+The smaller, energy-efficient modular design of RISC-V, with optional ISA extensions, simplifies the instructions given to the processor, enabling it to execute tasks more efficiently.
 It allows developers to create a diverse array of custom processors for various markets quickly and efficiently.
-The modularity of RISC-V gives developers the flexibility to choose from available features instead of using the complete feature set, accelerating development time and helping companies get to market faster with their designs.
+The modularity of RISC-V provides developers with the flexibility to select from available features rather than utilizing the complete feature set, thereby accelerating development time and enabling companies to reach the market faster with their designs.

 As an open-source ISA, anyone can implement RISC-V on microprocessors or microcontrollers without paying licensing or royalty fees, contrary to proprietary ISAs found in CISC processors.